reach-sh/reach-lang/docs/src/changelog/index.md

 @{rcNext("0.1.13-rc.0")}

++ 2022/11/23: Algorand-only: Contracts do not check their group size, so they can be combined with other transactions in their group.
+  They expect their paired transactions to be in the opposite order from before, however.

 + 2022/11/21: Added `boxes` field to `{!rsh} remote.ALGO`.

 + 2022/11/21: Algorand-only: The backend interface to deployed contracts was updated, so old contracts will not work with this version.